by Texas Homesteader ~

 Chunky Apple Cinnamon Bread Made In A Bread Pan

 Most of the time I like to make this recipe in a loaf pan instead of muffins.
 That way I can bake and freeze a whole loaf to have something sweet available, even for unexpected company.

 The procedure for making the batter is all the same of course.
 But instead of scooping the batter into muffin cups, I transferred it all into a loaf pan.

 Yep, I’m a ‘Shoot From The Hip‘ kinda gal!
 And easier/faster/less effort in the kitchen always gets my vote.
 LOL

-My loaf pan was larger 10″ x 5.25″ sized so all the batter in this large recipe fit.
+My loaf pan was larger 10″ x 5.25″ size so all the batter in this large recipe fit.
 I’m not sure it would have fit into a typical 9″ x 5″ pan unless it was a deep one.

 But with the temps & humidity spiking like it is I’m sure not gonna turn on my oven for an hour!
 So I baked the loaf in my *Solar Oven instead.

 Baking A Loaf Of Apple Bread – Regular Or Solar Oven

 For my solar oven it was close to 1.5 hours baking time.
-It all depends on how much sun/clouds you end up with and whether or not you adjust the oven to track the sun.
+Solar baking depends on how much sun/clouds you end up with and whether or not you adjust the oven to track the sun.

 But in a solar oven I don’t worry much about bake-time perfection.
 It’s almost impossible for me to burn the bread, so I just make sure it gets plenty of baking time & I’m done.